rajakumarck28/MERN-Project/README.md

 create an pipeline job
 any change in github automatically change in website

-To be honest -----i take some help from Chatgpt
+To be honest -----i take some help from Chatgpt because im still learning